jeftegoes/AwsOverview/Compute/AWS Lambda.md

 - Use case: customize the CDN content.
 - Pay only for what you use.
 - Fully serverless.

-## 17.1.
-CloudFront Functions & Lambda@Edge - Use Cases

-- Website Security and Privacy.
-- Dynamic Web Application at the Edge.
-- Search Engine Optimization (SEO).
-- Intelligently Route Across Origins and Data Centers.
-- Bot Mitigation at the Edge.
-- Real-time Image Transformation.
-- A/B Testing.
-- User Authentication and Authorization.
-- User Prioritization.
-- User Tracking and Analytics.

 ## 17.2.
 CloudFront Functions